 But within the Quaker system, where women were allowed to speak at the women’s meetings, Sarah’s voice was again discounted and discouraged.
 When the abolitionist movement asked her and her sister Angelina to speak out publicly on abolition, this was frowned upon by the Quaker sect the sisters had committed themselves to.

-The Grimké sisters decided to speak out publicly in spite of this disapproval.
+The Grimké sisters decided to speak out publicly on abolition in spite of this disapproval.
 But they were again met with sexism, backlash and outrage from the larger public sphere, because it was not proper for women to speak aloud in front of crowds of people at that time.
 Many churches and town halls where the sisters had been booked for their public speeches about abolition refused to host them because of this scandalous, unladylike behavior.

 But she felt it so keenly, (and had all her life) and now, being told that she could not speak to her beliefs around racism and slavery because she was a woman and that she also must silence her opinions on the inequity of the sexes, only added more salt to the already open and gaping wound.